evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 As you complete the steps below, check off the boxes, and add any notes in comments.
 You can even ask other people on the team to weigh in in your comments, by referencing their GitHub username, e.g., [@joewiz](http://github.com/joewiz).

 1. Prepare FRUS TEI file for review
     1. If the FRUS TEI file isn't already in SVN, copy the FRUS TEI file into your SVN working copy directory (`paho-trunk/db/cms/apps/tei-content/data/frus-volumes`).
-The volume has to be in this directory in order for its references to the schema files to work properly
+The volume has to be in this directory in order for its references to the schema files to work properly.
     1. Open the file in oXygen
     1. If the Schematron and RelaxNG schema processing instructions aren't present on lines 2 and 3 of the file, please paste in [these references](https://gist.github.com/joewiz/9194718).
 Validate the document using `Document` > `Validate` > `Validate`.
     1. Review the errors raised by the schema validation check.
 Errors we expect to fail include: